-“When you’re a child, there’s no preconceived notion of how a family should look,” said Raechel.
+“When you’re a child, there’s no preconceived notion of how a family should look,” says Raechel.
 “Especially now when there are so many single parent families, children raised by their grandparents, and same sex families.”

 At the same time, the same sex family unit is helping to reimagine what gender roles and the power structures they play into can look like, moving into the future.

-“Some of my research has focused on gender roles and careers for women, and we’ve found that in same sex families, there’s usually a more equitable distribution of tasks, closer to 50-50,” Raechel said.
+“Some of my research has focused on gender roles and careers for women, and we’ve found that in same sex families, there’s usually a more equitable distribution of tasks, closer to 50-50,” Raechel says.